abbyteitgen11/AMES_GNN_MTL_Network/AMES_FINAL/README.md

 ### `hp_opt` — Hyperparameter optimization with Optuna

-Runs Optuna TPE search using 5-fold CV on the training set.
+Runs Optuna search using 5-fold crossfold validation on the training set.
 The study is saved after every completed trial so progress is preserved if interrupted.

 ```bash
 python run_model.py \